-Archer, a Republican, was the representative for Maryland's 6th congressional district from 1819 to 1821.
+Archer was the representative for Maryland’s 6th congressional district and was a Republican.
+He served from 1819 to 1821.

 From Nov 1811 to Mar 1821, Archer missed 189 of 926 roll call votes, which is 20.4%.
 This is worse than the median of 14.1% among the lifetime records of representatives serving in Mar 1821.
 The chart below reports missed votes over time.